NotBoringCompany/hashland-api/docs/ci-cd-workflow.md

 1. Edit the respective workflow files in the `.github/workflows` directory
 2. Commit and push your changes to the repository
 3. GitHub Actions will use the updated workflow files for subsequent runs

+### Scaling Production Instances

+To change the number of production instances:

+1. Modify the `INSTANCE_COUNT` environment variable in the production workflow
+2. Adjust load balancer and network configurations if necessary

 ## Monitoring Workflow Runs